BNasmith/PTForsyth/PTFWorkofChrist.md

 Man is not forgiven simply by forgetting and mending, by agreeing that no more is to be said about it.
-To make little of sin is to belittle the holiness of God ; and from a re- duced holiness no salvation could come, nor could human dignity remain.
+To make little of sin is to belittle the holiness of God; and from a re- duced holiness no salvation could come, nor could human dignity remain.